ramjeesaradi/datagol-bridge/README.md

 This actor collects job postings from LinkedIn and forwards them to a DataGOL instance.
 It runs the `bebity/linkedin-jobs-scraper` actor for each job title and location listed in `src/scraperInput.js`, filters out postings from companies listed in `src/excludedCompanies.js` and posts the remaining jobs to DataGOL using HTTP requests.
-Results for each title/location pair are sent as soon as their scraper run finishes.
+Scraper runs for all title/location pairs are executed in parallel and results are forwarded as soon as each run finishes.
+Each LinkedIn scraper run is started with only 256&nbsp;MB of memory and will be aborted if it runs longer than 3600&nbsp;seconds (60&nbsp;minutes).

 ## Usage